 Extension of STI Certificate Hierarchy

-STI Certificates, as defined in this specification, are STI Participant-level end-entity certificates, using an Operating Company Number (OCN) as the SPC value in the TNAuthList field of the certificate.
+STI Certificates, as defined in this specification, are STI Participant-level end-entity certificates, using an Operating Company Number (OCN) as the SPC value in the TNAuthList field of the certificate, plus any intermediate/root certificate in the certification path of an STI end-entity certificate.
 These end-entity certificates are used by SPs to authenticate PASSporTs.
 [ATIS-1000092] extends the STI Certificate framework to support a delegate certificate model, based on [RFC 9060], that allows STI Participants to issue certificates to non-STI Participants designated as VoIP Entities.
 These delegate certificates indicate TNs or a set of TNs that have been authorized for use by the VoIP Entity.
 The delegate certificate model introduces Subordinate CAs (SCAs) that issue the delegate certificates.
 An STI participant obtains authorization to use an STI-SCA to issue delegate certificates by obtaining an SPC Token from the STI-PA with the “ca” field set to “true”.
-The STI participant provides this SPC token to one of the approved STI-CAs to obtain a CA level certificate to establish an SCA.
-The STI-SCA may then issue TN-level certificates to the VoIP entities approved by the STI Participant under its own policy.
-These certificates may either be end-entity certificates for use by the VoIP Entity to authenticate PASSporT types that do not require an SPC-level identifier (e.g., base or “rcd” PASSporTs), or they may be further intermediate CA certificates for use in an SCA function (a VoIP Entity Subordinate CA function or V-SCA).
-The V-SCA function may also issue intermediate or end-entity certificates to other VoIP Entities that similarly can be used to demonstrate a subtending authorization to utilize one or more of the issuer’s authorized TNs.
+The STI participant provides this SPC token to one of the approved STI-CAs to obtain an STI intermediate certificate containing a TNAuthList to establish an STI-SCA.
+The STI-SCA may then issue TN-level delegate certificates to the VoIP entities approved by the STI Participant under its own policy.
+These certificates may either be end-entity delegate certificates for use by the VoIP Entity to authenticate PASSporT types that do not require an SPC-level signing STI certificate (e.g., base or “rcd” PASSporTs), or they may be further delegate intermediate certificates for use in an SCA function (a VoIP Entity Subordinate CA function or V-SCA).
+The V-SCA function may also issue delegate intermediate or end-entity certificates to other VoIP Entities that similarly can be used to demonstrate a subtending authorization to utilize one or more of the issuer’s authorized TNs.

-Editor’s note: Reconsider the policy aspect in Clause 6.3.10.

 STI Certificate and Certificate Revocation List (CRL) Profile for SHAKEN

 This section provides the detailed requirements for the attributes that shall be included in the STI Certificate and Certificate Revocation List.